weimenglee/ScillaNotarizer/README.md

 # ScillaNotarizer
-A scilla smart contract to notarize song lyrics
+A scilla smart contract to notarize song lyrics with its frondend in React.

 ## Notarizer.scilla
 The Scilla smart contract with two transitions - notarize() and checkDocument().